 Welcome Letter from the Secretary-General

-The purpose of this conference is to promote international mindedness, help participants gain a better understanding of the issues that affect the global community, and to facilitate learning the dynamics of international politics in a simulation environment.
-Participants are expected to research the issues beforehand and debate the resolutions at the conference.
-In this process, students will be able to tackle an issue from the perspective of a Member State, propose a solution on their behalf, and work diplomatically with representatives of other Member States in an engaging experiential learning experience.
+On behalf of our PCMUN staff, I am excited to welcome you to our Second Annual Presbyterian College Model United Nations Conference for pre-college students and I look forward to seeing everyone on April 3, 2020 on the lovely campus of Presbyterian College.
+PCMUN seeks to promote global understanding, facilitate learning of global issues, and enhance students’ problem-solving skills in a simulation environment.
+Participants are expected to research the issues beforehand and create resolutions at the conference.
+In this process, students will be able to tackle an issue from the perspective of a Member State, propose a solution on their behalf, and work diplomatically with representatives of other Member States in an engaging experiential learning environment.

-Our staff is working hard to put this conference together and we cannot wait to see you on campus!
-If you have any questions, please don’t hesitate to contact us at email@example.com.
+Our staff is working diligently to put this conference together and we cannot wait to see you on campus!
+If you have any questions, please do not hesitate to contact us at email@example.com.

 8:30 – 9 a.m.

 Check-in and reception in the lobby of Neville

 Opening ceremony with a keynote speech by Dr. Lance in Kuhne Auditorium

 Noon – 1 p.m.

 Lunch in the Greenville Dining Hall (GDH)